ganatradevanshi/Offensive-Tweet-Filter/README.md

 - Through NLP and ML  offensive language is identified within a sentence or tweet.

-- Once identified, the language is replaced with antonyms or silly words
+- Once identified, the language is replaced with antonyms or silly words.